tsgates/arch-wiki-markdown/wiki/Hamachi.md

     $hamachi ?

-Note: Make sure you change the status of the channel(s) you are in to "online" if you want to perform any network actions on computers in there.
+Note:Make sure you change the status of the channel(s) you are in to "online" if you want to perform any network actions on computers in there.